Reviewing applications on a rolling basis

 We know there are great candidates who may not fit into what we’ve described above, or who have skills we haven’t thought of.
 If that’s you, don’t hesitate to apply and tell us about yourself.
 We are committed to diversity and building an inclusive environment for people of all backgrounds and ages.
 We especially encourage women, Black, Indigenous, People of Color, LGBTQ+ people, and people with disabilities to apply.

-Please email cover letter and resume to Maria Villafranca, Executive Director through our Application Portal.
-Applications will be reviewed on a rolling basis with a deadline of June 23.
+Please email cover letter and resume to Maria Villafranca, Executive Director through our Application Portal (you must be signed into Google).
+Applications will be reviewed on a rolling basis with a deadline of December 1.